earthonion/Signal-Android-Earthonion-fork/README.md

 # Get this fork in the releases section

 # Features:
--disable sending read receipts
+- disable sending read receipts
--disable sending delivery reciepts
+- disable sending delivery reciepts

 # To Do:
 - add fake typing indicator